Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 Where to Buy

-There are numerous avenues to purchase a Bemer product due to all of the IBD’s or independent distributors.
+There are however numerous avenues to purchase a Bemer product due to all of the IBD’s, independent Bemer distributors.

 As mentioned before we recommend doing your due diligence when it comes to evaluating the support you’ll get from any of the many distributors before purchase.

-Our recommendation would be to buy your Bemer device from the official Bemer Group website or in good condition from eBay.
+If you want to get a Bemer mat for yourself, my recommendation would be to buy it from the official Bemer Group website or in good condition from eBay.

 Purchasing from the official Bemer website ensures that you’re covered under their 30 day return policy (provided conditions are met), and the product is also automatically registered for the warranty with no further registration actions required on your part.